Updated By TeckWrap Craft On November 13, 2024

 Pre-Press Time And Temperature

-Too much heat and longer times may cause the fabric to scorch and the vinyl to melt.
-While lower temperatures and not enough time may cause the vinyl not to peel off from the carrier sheet.
-That’s why the best output depends on the right temperature and time settings.
+If you don’t follow the correct press time and temperature settings, the vinyl won’t adhere to the fabric properly.
+Excessive heat application for a long time may cause the fabric to scorch and the vinyl to melt.
+On the contrary, a low temperature and insufficient time may prevent the vinyl from peeling off the carrier sheet.
+Hence the best output depends on the right temperature and time combination.
+Printing with HTV is a trial-and-error process.

 Common Problems Encountered When Printing Using Heat Transfer Vinyl